antronerds/r2-tutorials/docs/Did_You_Know.md

 Perhaps the best way to interpret the value of R is to square it.
 This is the fraction of the variance in the two variables that is shared.
 For example, if R^2 = 0.59 then 59% of the variance in Y can be explained by (or goes along with) variation in X.
 The p-value for this calculation estimates the probability that this is an observation by pure chance; a p-value of 0.01 you can be 99% sure that this is not the case.

+### Statistical-tests

+In both types of Differential expressed genes (FindDiff) the two group and the multiple group variant you have

 ### Settings for analyses